-In our case, dissolution is achieved upon manual coupling of a fluid transfer stick to the sample cup after it has been lifted (~9 cm) just above the l-He level.
-The stick includes two parallel capillaries (ETFE; 1.6 mm ID): an inlet for the

-- 240 preheated, pressured dissolution solvent and an outlet to carry hyperpolarized fluid via a sample transfer line to a 5 mm NMR tube situated in the probe of the solution-state NMR observation magnet.
-The hyperpolarized solid sample is dissolved in 5 ml of hot solvent and the helium gas drives the dissolved liquid inside the transfer line to run through a 0.56 T magnetic tunnel (Milani et al., 2015) (DNP Instrumentation, https://dnp-instrumentation.com).
-Inside the liquidstate NMR spectrometer, a passive receiver system (injector) accepts the turbulent dissolution sample, then facilitates - phase separation (liquid sample and helium gas) and settling through gravity after introduction of the sample into the NMR tube at ambient temperature and pressure.In this section, we discuss the experimental parameters related to the optimization of the dissolution, transfer and relax steps.
+- In our case, dissolution is achieved upon manual coupling of a fluid transfer stick to the sample cup after it has been lifted (~9 cm) just above the l-He level.
+The stick includes two parallel capillaries (ETFE; 1.6 mm ID): an inlet for the preheated, pressurized dissolution solvent and an outlet to carry hyperpolarized fluid via a sample transfer line to a 5 mm NMR tube situated in the probe of the solution-state NMR observation magnet.
+The hyperpolarized solid sample - 245 is dissolved in 5 ml of hot solvent and the helium gas drives the dissolved liquid inside the transfer line to run through a 0.56 T magnetic tunnel (Milani et al., 2015) (DNP Instrumentation, https://dnp-instrumentation.com).
+Inside the liquid-state NMR spectrometer, a passive receiver system (injector) accepts the turbulent dissolution sample, then facilitates phase separation (liquid sample and helium gas) and settling through gravity after introduction of the sample into the NMR tube at ambient temperature and pressure. - 250 In this section, we discuss the experimental parameters related to the optimization of the dissolution, transfer and relax steps.
 In our previous study, the long duration of this process (time from the start of the dissolution to the start of the signal acquisition = 11.3 s) significantly reduced the sensitivity of 13C metabolite signals(Dey et al., 2020).
-Moreover,

-- 250 the dissolution step contributes most to the signal unrepeatability as it involves a manual step.
-Therefore, careful optimization of the dissolution is crucial to ensure the maximum and repeatable amount of hyperpolarization before signal acquisition.
-From a technical point of view, the dissolution process consists of three main events: i) flushing the pre-pressurized hot solvent to the sample cup for certain duration (termed as "flush", driven by the pressure difference between the pressure cooker and the sample space), ii) pushing (using Helium gas) the dissolved hyperpolarized sample - for a fixed period of time (termed as "boost") through the sample transfer line to reach to the injector, iii) collecting the liquid and allowing to release the pushing Helium gas (termed as "relax" duration) before reaching the dissolved sample to connected NMR tube.
+Moreover, the dissolution step contributes most to the signal unrepeatability as it involves a manual step.
+Therefore, careful optimization of the dissolution is crucial to ensure the maximum and repeatable amount of hyperpolarization before - 255 signal acquisition.
+From a technical point of view, the dissolution process consists of three main events: i) flushing the pre-pressurized hot solvent to the sample cup for certain duration (termed as "flush", driven by the pressure difference between the pressure cooker and the sample space), ii) pushing (using Helium gas) the dissolved hyperpolarized sample for a fixed period of time (termed as "boost") through the sample transfer line to reach to the injector, iii) collecting the liquid and allowing to release the pushing Helium gas (termed as "relax" duration) before reaching the dissolved - sample to connected NMR tube.
 The "relax" time ensures to fill the liquid at least up to the active rf coil length devoid of any microbubble, and to limit the residual motion of liquid that would impact the line shapes.
-A longer delay has a favourable impact in the improvement of signal line shape and linewidth, however resulting in sensitivity losses due - 260 to the polarization decay which impacts differently depending on the relaxation of different 13C sites.
-The optimum value of the delay needs to be decided upon balancing the two opposing effects mentioned above to obtain better 13C signal sensitivity for the majority of metabolites.
+A longer delay has a favorable impact in the improvement of signal line shape and linewidth, however resulting in sensitivity losses due to the polarization decay which impacts differently depending on the relaxation of different 13C sites.
+The optimum value of the delay needs to be decided upon balancing the two opposing effects mentioned above to obtain better 13C signal several parameters involved in these three events which can be optimized to reduce the loss of polarization.
+We focused

+- 265 sensitivity for the majority of metabolites.
 Also, this delay depends on the physical properties (viscosity, surface tension etc.) of each dissolution solvent.
-Note that the relax delays contains a fixed duration (trigger) of 0.1 s which is required to switch/trigger the automatic signal acquisition pulse sequence in liquid-state spectrometer.
+Note that the relax delays contain a fixed duration delay (0.1 s trigger) which is required to switch/trigger the automatic signal acquisition pulse sequence in liquid-state spectrometer.
+The scheme indicating three different stages of dissolution process is shown with different color in Figure 1.
+There are - 270 on the optimization of the following parameters: